The first part of this episode is available to all listeners. To hear the whole thing, become a paid subscriber here.

 Kat Garcia-Benson: Yes.
 One of the things that sold me was that it still is third party tested by the NSF certified sport as well.
 And so that was honestly one of the, on more of the dietician mind side of things, knowing that what was on the label was in the product and that it was just the produce.
 It didn't have like other kind of supplement or other kind of things thrown in there, that it was the produce itself, that was one of the selling points for me.
 And so I think that while I am supporter of third party testing, on having that on supplements, that was one of the reasons why I did join, so I kind of wish I didn't have.

-Christy Harrison: Well, and those third party testing things, first of all, they vary in quality, I think, but also even the really good ones, the one I think I have vouched for, and I've seen a lot of doctors and legit sort of science communicators vouch for, is the USP verified seal on vitamins and supplements.
+Christy Harrison: Well, and those third party testing things, first of all, they vary in quality, I think, but also even the really good ones, the one I think I have vouched for, and I've seen a lot of doctors and legit sort of science communicators vouch for, is the USP Verified seal on vitamins and supplements.
 But even that, it doesn't test for the efficacy or safety for a particular person or in general, it really is just about does it contain what it says it contains?
 Are there any contaminants?
 Okay, cool.
 It's very minimal in terms of what it actually tells you.
-It's not going to tell you if this effective for what you're taking it for.
-Is this safe for you in particular, with whatever medications you might be taking or other health issues you have going on?
+It's not going to tell you if this is effective for what you're taking it for.
+Is it safe for you in particular, with whatever medications you might be taking or other health issues you have going on?
 It's not going to tell you any of that.

 Kat Garcia-Benson: Right.
 And that was one of the big reasons why I did not want to encourage everybody to use it.
 It was just like in this case, and I knew what was in there.
 So it helped me feel a little bit more comfortable with that.
 But it was not for recommendation treatment or of anything kind of thing.
 I just keep thinking of the red flags as I'm talking, but there was a library of sorts, a virtual library, wherever a registered nurse kind of compiled or was often the source for a lot of the little clips, but there were different kind of conditions and little statements from this registered nurse, and there were other health professionals on there, but about the effectiveness or the support that produce can have on a specific condition.